 I’m sure that the ancient Romans had some diet fad diet that the aristocracy followed to keep themselves healthy – oh wait, the Roman upper class followed the Mediterranean diet, which may be one diet fad that stood the test of time and science.

 Outside of the aforementioned Mediterranean diet, which includes whole grains, olive oil, seafood, legumes, and nuts, most of these diets lack robust scientific evidence supporting their usefulness in weight loss or maintaining some unbiased standard of health.
 But they certainly make a lot of money for those promoting them.
-It was a US$66 billion market in the USA alone in 2017.
-Wait, maybe I should invent the Raptor Diet?
+The worldwide diet management market is estimated to be over $192 billion in 2019.
+Wait, what?
+Obviously, I’m in the wrong business.

-Let’s get into this ketogenic diet fad.
+Let’s get into this keto diet fad.
 Is it supported by any robust, repeated, published evidence?
 Or, like most diet fads, is it mostly supported by testimony and anecdotes?

 Science of diets

 Dieting, which for the purpose of this article strictly means losing weight, is an important health care issue.
 Obesity is linked to a large number of chronic health issues – type 2 diabetes, increased risk of all cancers, cardiovascular disease, osteoarthritis, and many other diseases and conditions.

 According to the Centers for Disease Control and Prevention (CDC), a person who has a Body Mass Index (BMI) > 30.0 is considered obese, whereas someone with a BMI of 25.0-30.0 is considered overweight.
 These are not subjective measurements, they are objective values based on vast amounts of epidemiological evidence that shows the BMI points where many chronic and acute diseases increase significantly.